pelamfi/pelam-scala-csv/readme.md

 [![Build Status](https://travis-ci.org/pelamfi/pelam-scala-csv.svg?branch=master)](https://travis-ci.org/pelamfi/pelam-scala-csv)

 Scala library for reading and writing CSV data with an optional high level API.
+Supports structured access to tabular data and a form of CSV format detection.

-This project is still under development and the APIs may change.
-It is however functional and tested with the included test suite so feel free to use it.
 Please send me feedback on bugs and features you find useful, problematic or missing.

 ## ScalaDoc